gearglow/ReptiliaWithATwist/The List.md

 When lunch was over, and the aftermath cleared away, everyone trooped down to the clearing in the orchard which was used as a makeshift quidditch pitch by the Weasley kids.

-Charlie, riding a Cleansweep 9, pulled out a snitch and grinned.
-"Gotta keep in practice, eh, Potter?"
+Charlie, riding a brand new Cleansweep 9, pulled out a snitch and grinned.
+"No hard feelings when I flatten you, eh, Potter?"

 Elysia pulled out her shrunken Firebolt.
 Leaping astride even as it unshrank, she grinned devilishly.
-"You talk too much, Weasley," she snarked.
+"You talk too much, Weasley."

 Charlie's eyes bugged out, and he gulped.
 "A *Firebolt?* You have a *Firebolt!?*" He squeaked.

 Ron cackled.

-It was a short duel.
+Even going best of five, it was a short duel.